mmunkvold/portfolio-2/README.md

 npm install
 ```

-3. To run the app, run the following commands:
+3. To run the app, run the following command:

 ```bash
 npm run dev